Carter Kieboom Preview, Player Props: Nationals vs. Marlins

 Carter Kieboom At The Plate

-- Kieboom is hitting .269 with a double and three home runs.
+- Kieboom is batting .267 with a double and three home runs.

-- Kieboom has gotten a hit in five of seven games this year (71.4%), with multiple hits twice.
+- This season, Kieboom has posted at least one hit in six of eight games (75.0%), and had multiple hits twice.

-- He has scored a run in four of seven games so far this season.
+- He has scored in four of eight games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.